-- Familiarity with transport planning, including survey design and management; demand analysis; and network planning.
+- Familiarity with transport planning including survey design and management; demand analysis; and network planning.
 Knowledge of transport modelling preferred.

-- Excellent Word, Excel, and Access skills.
-Experience with CAD and GIS software preferred.
+- Excellent Excel, Access, CAD, and GIS software skills required.

-- Demonstrated ability to manage people and projects to successful project outcomes.
+- Demonstrated ability to manage people and projects to successful outcomes.

 - Ability to manage multiple priorities and projects with flexibility, work well under pressure and keep to deadlines.

-Note, this position is limited to a term of twelve months and is based in Cairo, Egypt.
+Note, this position is limited to a term of twelve months and is based in Dar es Salaam,Tanzania.
 Local candidates will be given preference.
-Interested applicants can apply by sending the following information to email@example.com with “NCTU Project Manager” in the subject line:
+Interested applicants can apply by sending the following information to email@example.com with “Transport Planning Consultant, Dar es Salaam” in the subject line:

-- Samples of written and visual work: thesis abstract, technical reports, infographics, etc.
+- Samples of written work: thesis abstract, technical reports, etc.